ancantu/tacc-reproducible-intro-hpc/docs/source/intro_to_job_submissions/job_submission_02.rst

 Note: For the scope of this section, we will be using the default ``development`` queue.

-To start a thirty-minute interactive session on a compute node in the development queue:
+To start a thirty-minute interactive session on a compute node in the development queue with our ``TRAINING-HPC`` allocation:

 .. code-block:: bash

-   login1$ idev
+   login1$ idev -A TRAINING-HPC

 If launch is successful, you will see output that includes the following excerpts: